chutesai/chutes/README.md

 chutes deploy llama1b:chute
 ```

+*Note: this will ERROR and show you the deployment fee, as a safety mechanism, so you can confirm you want to accept that fee*

+To acknowledge and accept the fee you must pass `--accept-fee`, e.g. `chutes deploy llama1b:chute --accept-fee`

 ### Deployment fee

 You are charged a one-time deployment fee per chute, equivalent to 3 times the hourly rate based on the node selector (meaning, `gpu_count` * cheapest compatible GPU type hourly rate).
 There is no deployment fee for any updates to existing chutes.